Table of Contents

 The separated apple pulp is intermittently ejected from the centrifuge as the centrifuge continues to process the juice.
 Apple juice clarifying centrifuges are available from 5 GPM to over 100 GPM size.

 Since algae farming’s commercial growth, the need for an efficient way to harvest the algae cells has grown exponentially.
-Given the cell size and that algae contain oil, traditional filters are not useful for algae harvesting.
+Given the cell size and algae containing oil, traditional filters are not useful for algae harvesting.

 A self-cleaning disc centrifuge exerts a high enough centrifugal force to separate the algae cells from water without damaging the cell wall or cell integrity.